Guikingone/SchedulerBundle/doc/transport_configuration.md

 ## Cache

-The [CacheConfiguration](../src/Transport/Configuration/CacheConfiguration.php) stores every task in a PSR compliant `CacheItemPoolInterface`, every cache adapter that implement this interface can be used.
+The [CacheConfiguration](../src/Transport/Configuration/CacheConfiguration.php) stores every key / value in a PSR compliant `CacheItemPoolInterface`, every cache adapter that implement this interface can be used.

 By default, this bundle use the ones defined in the `cache` configuration key of the `framework`: